(if the links don't work for you you probably need to disable your ad blocker for this site)

 So, I guess that's why I dislike water bladder systems, because they encourage the attitude that it's a race.

-Then there's the 50-click a day gang.
+There's the 50-click a day gang.
 For some reason they tend to be mostly Koreans.
 I think they have limited time and they want to cover the whole thing and nobody tells them they won't be able to keep up that pace.
-They probably tried it for a day at home and it went OK and they thought they could do it everyday for two weeks.
+They probably tried it for a day at home and it went OK and they thought they could do it every day for two weeks.

 Another Korean I met, a young fellow, looked about 20.
 I met him first near Logroño.
 He'd averaged about 50km a day coming from Saint-Jean.
 Some of the other pilgrims were fêting him and calling him "Super-Pilgrim".
 I asked him how he felt and he said tired but OK.